 While every horse comes with their personalities, some are calmer than others, no matter their breed.
 You also have to remember that depending on the treatment of their previous owners will also play an essential role in how they act.

-The American Quarterback horse gains popularity with having the best temperament among the breeds.
+The American Quarterback horse gained popularity by having the best temperament among the breeds.
 What makes them so popular amongst horse owners and riders is their submissive temperament and disposition to please their riders.

 Horse breeds typically have similar characteristics and personalities; however, not all are the same.
 For example, quarter horses are known to be relatively calm and level-headed, but I’ve owned some very high-strung ones that only the most experienced riders could handle.

-When shopping for a horse, it’s important to consider its breed, but it’s also essential to keep in mind that horses are individuals.
+When shopping for a horse, it’s important to consider its breed, but it’s also essential to remember that horses are individuals.

 In general, the Morgan breed is the best horse for beginners to ride.
 They are sweet and willing to please the rider in achieving their goals.

-They are typically excellent horses for beginners because they are patient and always try to comprehend what the rider asks.
-They are hard-working and intelligent, making them a great option even for children to ride.
+They are typically excellent horses for beginners because they are patient and try to comprehend the rider’s questions.
+They are hard-working and intelligent, making them an excellent option for children to ride.

 Morgan horses have spirited but manageable personalities and are known for their versatility.
 So even if you’re not great at communicating with them, they are people pleasers, making the experience of riding them all the more pleasant.